MoazHassan2022/Arabic-Text-Diacritization/README.md

   * Here is a demo to diacritize a single sentence:
     ![alt text](./documentation/single.png)

-## Competetion Results <a name = "competetion-results"></a>
+## competition Results <a name = "competition-results"></a>
-* A competetion was held by our college on Kaggle, with 4 different test sets, with 20 competing teams.
+* A competition was held by our college on Kaggle, with 4 different test sets, with 20 competing teams.
-* Our team (شَرِكَةُ الْمُرْعِبِيِنَ) has achieved the first position at all the 4 competetions!
+* Our team (شَرِكَةُ الْمُرْعِبِيِنَ) has achieved the first position at all the 4 competitions!
-* <a href="https://www.kaggle.com/competitions/cufe-cmp-mainstream-nlp-fall-2023/leaderboard">First competetion</a>:
+* <a href="https://www.kaggle.com/competitions/cufe-cmp-mainstream-nlp-fall-2023/leaderboard">First competition</a>:
   ![alt text](./documentation/CompetitionLeaderboard1.png)
-* <a href="https://www.kaggle.com/competitions/nlp-mainstream-1-f23/leaderboard">Second competetion</a>:
+* <a href="https://www.kaggle.com/competitions/nlp-mainstream-1-f23/leaderboard">Second competition</a>:
   ![alt text](./documentation/CompetitionLeaderboard2.png)
-* <a href="https://www.kaggle.com/competitions/nlp-mainstream-2-f23/leaderboard">Third competetion</a>:
+* <a href="https://www.kaggle.com/competitions/nlp-mainstream-2-f23/leaderboard">Third competition</a>:
   ![alt text](./documentation/CompetitionLeaderboard3.png)
-* <a href="https://www.kaggle.com/competitions/nlp-mainstream-3-f23/leaderboard">Fourth competetion</a>:
+* <a href="https://www.kaggle.com/competitions/nlp-mainstream-3-f23/leaderboard">Fourth competition</a>:
   ![alt text](./documentation/CompetitionLeaderboard4.png)